pgoncalvesgit/temp/README.md

 |--|--|--|
 |actuatorId|int|Actuator ID of the brand new created actuator.|

-## Add to the Database - Add a new Description to the Database
+## Add a new Description to the Database

 #### Method - POST